 Micro and Mega

-Bats belong to the order Chiroptera (ky-ROP-ter-uh).
-Within this are two major groups—the Microchiroptera and the Megachiroptera.
-About two hundred species are Megachiropterans, known as Old World bats or fruit bats.
+About 200 species are Megachiropterans, known as Old World or fruit bats.
 They’re found only in tropical areas of Europe, Asia, and Africa.
-Some megabats are as small as two inches long (5 cm), but this group also includes the very large “flying foxes,” which are bats with fox-like faces and large eyes.
-Megabats eat fruit, nectar, and pollen.
-Most don’t use echolocation.
+Some megabats are as small as 2 inches long (5 cm), but this group also includes the large “flying foxes,” which are bats with fox-like faces and large eyes, like the one shown at the top of this page.
+Some megabats are active in the daytime, but most are either active at dusk and dawn or at night.
+They eat fruit, nectar, and pollen.
+Most don’t echolocate.
 Instead, they use their excellent vision and a good sense of smell.

-The world’s smallest bat (and possibly smallest mammal) is the bumblebee-sized Kitti’s Hog-nosed Bat, (Craseonycteris thonglongyai), of Thailand and Myanmar, which is only 1.2–1.3 inches long (3.0–3.3 cm) and weighs just 0.071 of an ounce (2.0 g).
-At the other extreme is the Giant Golden-crowned Flying Fox (Acerodon jubatus), an inhabitant of the Philippines, which is 7–12inches long (18–30 cm), with a wingspan of 5.0–6.0 feet (1.5–1.8 m).
+The world’s smallest bat (and possibly smallest mammal) is the bumblebee-sized Kitti’s Hog-nosed Bat, Craseonycteris thonglongyai, of Thailand and Myanmar, which is only 1.2–1.3 inches (3.0–3.3 cm) long and weighs just 0.071 of an ounce (2.0 g).
+At the other extreme is the Giant Golden-crowned Flying Fox, Acerodon jubatus, an inhabitant of the Philippines, which is 7–12 inches (18–30 cm) long, with a wingspan of 5.0–6.0 feet (1.5–1.8 m).

-The smallest bat in the US is the Western Pipistrelle, Pipistrellus hesperus, with a wingspan of 7.4–8.5 inches (19–22 mm) and a body length of 2.4–3.1 inches (6–8 cm).
-The largest US bat is the Greater Mastiff Bat, Eumops perotis, 5.5–7.5 inches long (14–19 cm), with a wingspan of over 22 inches (56 cm).
+The smallest bat in the U.S. is the Western Pipistrelle, Pipistrellus hesperus, with a wingspan of 7.4–8.5 inches (19–22 mm) and a body length of 2.4–3.1 inches (6–8 cm).
+The largest U.S. bat is the Western Mastiff Bat, Eumops perotis, 5.5–7.5 inches (14–19 cm) long, with a wingspan of over 22 inches (56 cm).

 Myths, be gone!

-• Bats aren’t dirty.
+- Bats aren’t dirty.
 They’re very clean, spending about a third of their resting time scouring their entire body, much like a cat does.

 The nitty-gritty on vampire bats